mkobetic/coin/README.md

 * posting note/comment is supported as well
 * any combination of 'short notes' (appended at the end of the transaction or posting line) and 'long notes' on separate lines following the transaction or posting line is possible
-* tags are parsed out of notes, simple tag #key or value tags #key: some value, are supported
+* tags are parsed out of notes, simple tag #key or value tags #key: some value, (value terminated by a comma or EOL) are supported

 ## Implementation Notes